yashwantzap/Homepage-and-Login-Page-for-a-Academic-Website/README.md

 ### Contributing

-Contributions to the Codespindle website are welcome!
+Contributions to the YashCo CORP website are welcome!
 If you find any bugs, have suggestions for improvements, or would like to add new features, feel free to open an issue or submit a pull request.

 ### Credits